xiangyi-njust/FWS/README.md

 > recognition

-based on your system, open the terminal and type this command
+based on your system, open the terminal in the specified directory and type this command
 <pre>python Recognition/run.py </pre>

 > classify

-based on your system, open the terminal and type this command
+based on your system, open the terminal in the specified directory and type this command
 <pre>python Classify/run.py</pre>

 > extract keywords